After Your Visit

 The Ridge Aftercare Program

-The Ridge offers 52 weeks of aftercare to those who complete the entire 30-day treatment program.
-These group meetings occur one a week and are included in your Ridge stay.
-Part of aftercare also includes individual sessions and labs which may not be included.
-However, your health insurance should cover most of these costs.
-The Ridge aftercare takes place at Northland, where you did your initial intake paperwork.
+The Ridge offers 52 weeks of aftercare to those who complete the entire residential treatment program.
+These group meetings occur once a week.
+Other services such as face to face or telehealth individual sessions, labs, or other services are also available to you as a Ridge Alumnus.
+The Ridge aftercare takes place at The Ridge’s main office, where you did your initial intake paperwork.
 We strongly encourage clients to attend all 52 weeks of aftercare.
-For more information or to sign up for aftercare call us at (513) 804-2204.
+For more information or to sign up for aftercare services call us at (513) 804-2204.

 The Ridge Alumni Program